 If like most entrepreneurs, you’re working from home and don’t want people knowing where you live, then sign up for a P.O.
 Box.
 That’s probably the cheapest option.
 UPS and other local mail services will have addresses that look like a physical address in case you don’t like the “P.O.
 Box” in there.

 Another option is to find a local coworking space, because they also have virtual office packages.
 You’ll pay a monthly rate for an address, they handle your mail, and a lot of them include a certain amount of hours a month you can work there.

 If not, don’t panic just yet.

-Yes, all of these things are needed to make your website legal, but it’s not as difficult as you might think.
+Yes, you need all of these things to make your business legal, but it’s not as difficult as you might think.

 As you set your business up for success by deciding on your name, registering for a DBA and EIN, securing a business license and sellers permit, and making your website legal, you’ll begin to make sure your creative business is legal.

 If you have other questions, please contact a business attorney or try Legal Zoom.
 They will know way more than I will, especially because I’m not an attorney, but just a business owner who’s had to do all these things!